 If you have been accused of breaking and entering, then this can lead to misdemeanor or felony charges, which in turn can result in penalties such as incarceration, fines, probation, and challenges in advancing your education or career.
 You should always take breaking and entering charges, whether misdemeanor or felony, seriously and vigorously defend yourself in court.
-When you have been charged with a breaking and entering offense, the most important thing you can for yourself is call an experienced criminal defense lawyer to immediately mount a defense.
+When you have been charged with a breaking and entering offense in Charlotte, the most important thing you can for yourself is call an experienced criminal defense attorney at (980) 237-4579 to immediately mount a defense.

-At Randall & Stump, PLLC, we are here to uphold your constitutional rights as you face theft charges within the criminal justice system.
-We have more than 25 years of combined legal experience, and we want to put our knowledge, experience, and skills to use for you.
+At Randall & Stump, Criminal Defense Attorneys, we are here to uphold your constitutional rights as you face theft charges within the criminal justice system.
+We have more than 35 years of combined legal experience, and we want to put our knowledge, experience, and skills to use for you.
 We will gather as much evidence as we can and use it to develop the strongest defense possible, on your behalf.

 If you allegedly broke into a vehicle, railroad car, trailer, aircraft, or boat that contained something of value, you can face criminal charges in North Carolina.
 Under NCGS §14-56, if you broke into one of these types of motor vehicles with the intent to commit any felony or larceny, and that vehicle contained any item of value, then you may face Class I Felony charges.